-Launched by the Schools Minority Student Caucus (MSC) in 1997 and supported by the Office of Student Affairs, the annual Minority Health Conference is the oldest – and largest – student-run conference in the country.
-Its planning committee is composed of representatives of its sponsors, including:
+Launched by the School’s Minority Student Caucus (MSC) in 1997 and supported by the Office of Student Affairs, the annual Minority Health Conference is the oldest and largest student-run conference in the country.
+Its planning committee is composed of representatives from:

-The conference is co-sponsored by various organizations in and outside the University.
+The conference is co-sponsored by a variety of internal and external partners.

-The Gillings School relies on internal and external partners to maximize the breadth and impact of our outreach and recruitment initiatives.
-We welcome new opportunities to work with organizations interested in supporting minority students as they pursue careers in health professions, particularly public health.
-Please contact us at email@example.com with your ideas on how we can best work with you.
+The Gillings School welcomes new opportunities to work with organizations interested in supporting students as they pursue careers in health professions, particularly public health.
+Please contact us at firstname.lastname@example.org if you are interested in collaborating.
 Our current partners include:

 - North Carolina- Health Careers Access Program (NC-HCAP)